Sourabhk20/vsd-hdp/README.md

 	                write_verilog <netlist_file_name>.v (generates a netlist)

-	Synthesis output showing number of input, output cells that are used in the design:
+	Synthesis output showing number of input, output signals that are used in the design:

 	![yosys_no of cells](https://github.com/Sourabhk20/vsd-hdp/assets/148907305/88336a1b-90e5-4b66-a1aa-ee541be87bac)